Downsizing your home to fund your long-term care

 Home reversion plans (where you sell all or a part of your house but retain the right to live in it) only ever offer a fraction of a property’s market value.

 Whereas when you downsize you sell your property on the open market.

 Downsizing v immediate need care fee payment plan

 An immediate need care fee payment plan works a bit like an annuity.

 You pay a lump sum and receive a guaranteed income for life to fund your care.

 This can give you the reassurance of knowing that you’ll receive a regular payment to cover the costs of your care for as long as you need it.

 There are potential tax advantages if the payment is made to a registered care provider, as the payment does not count as taxable income.

-But you might have to sell your home to buy the plan in the first place, leaving you with no property to pass on to your family.
+But you might have to downsize your home to provide the money to buy the plan, leaving you with a lesser property to pass on to your family.

 Downsizing v investments